 We tend to associate with what looks like us because it conveys familiarity.
 Curious, right?
 So, it is very interesting to try the exercise with your dog.

-Looking at a dog
+Looking at a dog and dog owner

 Look at the dog’s features, its way of acting, the stimuli to which it responds, etc. It can be very beneficial and informative.
 You will be able to find out many things about yourself that you may never have noticed.
 And it is that, no matter how much you train it to be a calm dog, if you are a restless person yourself, you will never see improvements.

 This explains why we are so willing to see the same movies again or why old songs are so popular.
-It’s the same with dogs, we choose our pets based on how much they remind us of ourselves.
+It’s the same with dogs, we tend to choose our pets based on how much they remind us of ourselves.
 In most cases, if dogs resemble their owners, it is because we choose them according to our attributes.
 So, what do you think?
 Do you find your best friend to have the same character patterns as you do?

 Choosing a dog